Coffee grounds will reputedly help with vegetable yields but some research contests this; gardeners should do their own experiments.

 Most are happy to share the joys that emerge from their organic gardens, and I found myself on a big learning curve.
 The free range chickens were more tender than mine, though the egg-yolks not more yellow, the cauli heads were three times the size of mine, and I’ve never managed to grow garlic successfully.

 Coffee grounds turned out to be one of those little secrets.
 I have never seen veggies like that before.
-So I started tossing our own grounds on the potatoes, together with wood ash from the fire.
+So I started tossing our own grounds on the potatoes, together with ash from the woodstove.

 I should have asked for more information; my guru says it’s quite acidic and she rather puts the coffee grounds on the compost heap.
 The wood-ash has an alkaline nature, balancing the pH.

-So we watch with interest; certainly these are the most beautiful potato plants I have ever grown but the proof of the potatoes is in the eating obviously, not in how stunning the haulm looks.
-The flowers are over and last evening we went mining for the first potato; like all veggies, straight from the ground to the pot it was simply marvellous and surprisingly large.
+So we watch with interest; certainly these are the most beautiful potato plants I have ever grown but the proof of the pudding is in the eating obviously, not in how stunning the haulm looks.
+The flowers are over and last evening we went mining for the first spud; like all veggies, straight from the ground to the pot it was simply marvellous and surprisingly large.

 Potatoes get a lot of flak in our obese world; from cold-storage they are certainly fattening.
 It is interesting though that new spuds have about half the digestible starch.
 Even many diabetics can enjoy them provided they keep what is known as the glycemic-load down; don’t eat too much.

 It’s starchy season; the mealies are thriving and always we wonder if we will be enjoying them by Christmas.
-Usually not and certainly not this year; it has been a very cold spring and all the veggies are behind.
+That happens only occasionally and certainly not this year; it has been a very cold spring and all the veggies are behind.

 Interesting new research published last month in the American Journal of Clinical Nutrition explains why.
 Says the lead author, Prof David Ludwig from Harvard Medical School, it is modern refined glycemic foods that disturb the two hormones produced by the pancreas that set us up for obesity and diabetes, rather than whole carbs.